nicolelow2001/Project-1---tictactoe/README.md

 > - Player cards with the player's information and a score tracker
 > - A message prompt bar
 > - A restart game button
 > - A reset score button
+> - A mute/unmute button
 > - Audio effects

 4. The features that were omitted from the original design consisted of: